 Let’s talk about one more thing first.
 Affordabilty.
 There are plenty of editors who are more expensive than I am and plenty who are cheaper.
-I charge a fair rate that’s accessible to most writers, with a less expensive option for those who are financially strapped.
+I charge a fair rate that compensates me for my time and is accessible to most writers, with a less expensive option for those who are financially strapped.
 Believe me, I’ve been there.

-I work on a first-come, first-served basis, and I never take more clients than I can give the attention they deserve.
+I work on a first-come, first-served basis.
 If I can’t get to you right away, I can put you on a waiting list and will let you know approximately how long the wait will be.

-These are the fiction manuscript editing services I offer:
+Below are the fiction manuscript editing services I offer.